Divalproex (By mouth)

 - You may take this medicine with food to decrease stomach upset.

-- Swallow the capsule, extended-release tablet, or tablet whole.
+- Capsule, extended-release tablet, or tablet: Swallow the medicine whole.
 Do not crush, break, or chew it.

-- You may open the sprinkle capsule and pour the medicine into a small amount of soft food such as pudding, yogurt, or applesauce.
+- Sprinkle capsule: You may open the capsule and pour the medicine into a small amount of soft food such as pudding or applesauce.
 Stir this mixture well and swallow it without chewing.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.